milostomic/implementation-guides/netverify/callback.md

 Use the hostname `callback.core-sgp.jumio.com` to look up the most current IP addresses.<br>

-## Callback for Netverify
+## Callback for ID Verification

 An HTTP POST request is sent to your specified callback URL containing an `application/x-www-form-urlencoded` formatted string with the transaction result.

 To specify a global callback URL in the Customer Portal, see [Configuring Settings in the Customer Portal](/netverify/portal-settings.md#callback-error-and-success-urls).

 A callback URL can also be specified per transaction.
-See instructions for [Netverify Web v4](/netverify/netverify-web-v4.md#request-body), [performNetverify](/netverify/performNetverify.md#request-body), and our SDK for [Android](https://github.com/Jumio/mobile-sdk-android/blob/master/docs/integration_authentication.md#callback) and [iOS](https://github.com/Jumio/mobile-sdk-ios/blob/master/docs/integration_authentication.md#configuration).
+See instructions for [ID Verification Web v4](/netverify/netverify-web-v4.md#request-body), [performNetverify](/netverify/performNetverify.md#request-body), and our SDK for [Android](https://github.com/Jumio/mobile-sdk-android/blob/master/docs/integration_authentication.md#callback) and [iOS](https://github.com/Jumio/mobile-sdk-ios/blob/master/docs/integration_authentication.md#configuration).

 For Android/iOS: ID verification must be enabled to receive the callback.

-#### Netverify Web
+#### ID Verification Web

 |User journey state       | transaction state    | Callback|
 |:---------------|:--------|:------------|